didi/wmt2021_triangular_mt/README.md

-# Baseline model for WMT 2021 Triangular MT
+# Baseline code for WMT 2021 Triangular MT

 Updated on 04/07/2021.

-The baseline code for the shared task Triangular MT: Using English to improve Russian-to-Chinese machine translation.
+The baseline code for the shared task [`Triangular MT: Using English to improve Russian-to-Chinese machine translation`](http://www.statmt.org/wmt21/triangular-mt-task.html).

 ## NOTE